mwilliamson/patter/README.md

 The same as `filter`,
 except that `iterator` is only called on each element once the previous application of `iterator` has finished.

+### find(array, iterator)

+Find an element in `array` that satisfies `iterator`.
+`find` runs in parallel, and will return the first matching value to return, which may not be the first matching value in the array.

+Arguments:

+* `array` -- an array to iterate over.
+* `iterator(element, index)` -- the iterator is passed each element of the array and its index.
+Should return a promise of a boolean.

+### findSeries(array, iterator)

+The same as `find`,
+except that `iterator` is only called on each element once the previous application of `iterator` has finished.
+This means that the value returned is the first matching value in the array.